 Say Cheese! – the Flashy Kind

 Nope, I am not going to talk about the famous Dutch cheese in this segment, because there really is nothing to say about it… you’ve got to get yourself some Gouda!

-While Amsterdam is famous for its “modern”way of thinking, there is a lot of history that is responsible for making it what it is today.
-What started as a small fishing village near the Amstel river went through many-a-colorful events throughout centuries to become “the world’s most liberal city” – if you are even minutely a history buff, then do read Russell Shorto’s Amsterdam: A History of the World’s Most Liberal City.
+While Amsterdam is famous for its “modern” way of thinking, there is a lot of history that is responsible for making it what it is today.
+What started as a small fishing village near the Amstel river went through many-a-colourful events throughout centuries to become “the world’s most liberal city” – if you are even minutely a history buff, then do read Russell Shorto’s Amsterdam: A History of the World’s Most Liberal City.

 I am Hungry!

-If you happen to be around when Netherlands is playing in a major sporting event, football especially, there is a carnival like atmosphere everywhere and if the team wins, then expect all night celebrations.
+If you happen to be around when the Netherlands is playing in a major sporting event, football especially, there is a carnival-like atmosphere everywhere and if the team wins, then expect all-night celebrations.

-But, when it comes to food, my favourite is having French Onion Soup on cold winter evenings, sitting out, just before snow starts falling, and enjoying a beautiful sunset or a street performance in one of the squares.
+But, when it comes to food, my favourite is drinking French Onion Soup on cold winter evenings, sitting out, just before the snow starts falling, and enjoying a beautiful sunset or a street performance in one of the squares.

 Sprechen You Italiano!

-Besides people being at least bilingual nowadays, you can hear so many different languages in Amsterdam that it is simply mind-boggling.
-If you don’t speak Dutch or English, you need not worry for whatever be your native language, someone who speaks it is just a couple of steps away… Seriously, I’m not joking.
+Besides people being at least bilingual nowadays, you can hear so many different languages in Amsterdam that it is just mind-boggling.
+If you don’t speak Dutch or English, you need not worry about whatever be your native language, someone who speaks it is just a couple of steps away… Seriously, I’m not joking.